tpemartin/113-1-data-visualization/Lecture-notes/AI.md

 )
 ```

 When I ask you how to upload a simple feature data frame to BigQuery, you should ask me the project_id, dataset_id, and table_name.
 Then modify the code using the above as a template.
+Make sure that table_name follows the normal naming convention.